PEARL-Monash/Modularized-Small-Signal-Modeling-of-Grid-Forming-Inverters/README.md

 ## Overview

-This repository is a power system toolkit for the small-signal modeling of Grid-Forming Inverters (GFMIs).
-It contains the full development of the small-signal model of different types of GFMIs and further analysis of the models, including eigenvalue analysis.
+This repository provides a comprehensive power system toolkit for the modular small-signal modeling of Grid-Forming Inverters (GFMIs).
+It implements the complete development of small-signal models for various GFMI control strategies, along with analytical tools for detailed stability studies including eigenvalue analysis.

-The files in this repository intend to walk you to build a complete small-signal model of a GFMI built from scratch and to conduct analysis with the small-signal models.
+The files in this repository are designed to guide you through building small-signal models of GFMIs from first principles, and enable you to conduct systematic analyses of these models under a wide range of control and grid conditions.

 ## Citing this repository

-In case you use files of this repository for any educational material or publication, we would appreciate it if you can cite the following article:
+If you find this repository helpful in your own research or modeling activities, we would be sincerely grateful if you consider citing the following publication:

 > Sohail A. Ali, Paul Serna-Torre, Patricia Hidalgo-Gonzalez, Mehdi Ghazavi Dozein, and Behrooz Bahrani, "Modularized Small-Signal Modeling of Grid-Forming Inverters", IEEE Open Access, 2025

-You can find the corresponding citation (.bib) in the IEEE website.
+You can find the corresponding citation (.bib) on the IEEE website.

 ## Get Started with this Repository

-It is strongly recommended you can read the paper so that you can understand the modeling and simulation behind this repository.
+While the repository is self-contained, we strongly recommend reading the accompanying paper to fully understand the modeling framework and analysis procedures implemented here.

 You can begin using the files of this repository by following these steps:

-1. Install [Matpower](https://matpower.org/) if you do not have already have it installed in your computer.
+1. Install [Matpower](https://matpower.org/) if you do not have it already installed on your computer.

-    - Make sure that Matpower is in your Matlab path.
-To this purpose, when you install Matpower, choose the option 3.
+    - During MATPOWER installation, select option 3 to ensure proper integration.
-    - Matpower is required to obtain a power flow solution which is the initial condition to generate the small-signal models.
+    - Matpower is required to obtain a power flow solution which is used to calculate linear operating point of the small-signal models.
+(It is important to perform power flow when you vary circuit parameters, as these affect your operating point and consequently your eigenvalues)
-    - The files of this repository runs Matpower internally.

-2. Save the folder "Functions" in your Matlab path.

-    - This folder contains functions that are used across several files.

-3. Go to the folder "Grid_Forming_Inverters".
-You will see several folders that correspond to each GFMI model, e.g., droop, virtual synchronous machines.
-Please refer to the paper to understand each of the models.
+2. Go to the folder "Generate_SSM".
+You will find all the models developed in our paper.
+It contains several MATLAB .mlx and .mat files that correspond to each model.
+For example, running the "VSG_model.mlx" does the following:

-4. Go to one folder, for example, "Compensated_Generalized_Virtual_Synchronous_Machine".
-The files that you can run have the extension .mlx.

-5. Run the .mlx file that has the name of the GFMI model.
-For example, if you are in the folder "Compensated_Generalized_Virtual_Synchronous_Machine", then the file is "CGVSG.mlx".
-This mlx file generate the state-space matrices A, B, C, D of the small-signal model of the GFMI.
-After running the file, you will see that a .mat file generated.
-This .mat file contains the state-space matrices in symbols (not numbers).

-    -   You will see that a .mlx file is self-explanatory and can walk you to understand how the model is generated step-by-step.
-    -   Once you have the state-space matrices of the small-signal model of a GFMI, then you can conduct more analysis with it, as we do in the next step.

-6. Run any other .mlx file, for example, "CGVSG_XR_EA.mlx".
-This file runs a eigenvalue analysis.
-Note that this file uses the state-space matrices of the small-signal model generated in the step 5.
-You will output files after running this file, for example, svg figures.

-    -   As this step 6 conducts a numerical analysis, make sure you have the file "Parameters.m" in the same folder of the .mlx file.
-        The "Parameter.m" file contains the numerical parameters, such as gains of the control schemes of the GFMI.
+    - Builds subsystems, algebraic loops and performs the Component Connection Method (CCM) to provide symbolic model of the VSG.
+    - This model is saved as a .mat file and can be used for eigenvalue analysis (Part 3) and validation with an EMT model.
+    - The same process is repeated for all models

+3. Go to the folder "EigenAnalysis".
+This file helps you study how the stability of your system changes when you adjust control or grid parameters.
+    - Copy the symbolic models you created in Step 2 (e.g Unified_VSG.mat) into this folder.
+    - The scripts will convert all your variables in the symbolic models into numeric with values in the "Parameters.m" except for the parameter you intend to vary.
+    - To help you get started, the provided files can vary feedforward, inertia, short-circuit ratio and XR ratio for VSG.
+    - You can can do this for any model by simplying loading another model in the folder.

 ## Description of executable files in this repository.